slimndap/wp-theatre/readme.txt

 	* Fixed an ecoding problem in the upcoming event feeds (0.15.16).
 	* Fixed a sorting issue on archive/search pages with mixed post types (0.15.16).
 	* Fixed a timezone problem when using something like  `starttime|date('Y-m-d H:i:s')` inside a shortcode (0.15.18).
+	* Fixed performance issues with some websites that use full page caching plugins and services (0.15.22).